When All the World Was Looking at You

 Who was she kidding?
 She enjoyed Lucius' attention.
 Whenever she felt guilty about it, she involuntarily reminded herself that Arthur had other, equally strong interests.
 But Lucius… Lucius was interested in her, and she wasn't sure it was just for her bloodline anymore.

-It was during his last year when she knew she had to put a stop to everything.
+It was during the break of his fifth year when she knew she had to put a stop to everything.

-Lucius had agreed to meet her at a little café somewhere, the name of which neither would remember for the rest of their lives after.
-He'd arrived with a bouquet of flowers; again, something of which neither knew nor would have remembered the name.
+Lucius, freshly sixteen but looking as though the world already belonged to him, had agreed to meet her at a little café somewhere, the name of which neither would remember for the rest of their lives after.
+He'd arrived with a bouquet of flowers—again, something of which neither knew nor would have remembered the name.
 He'd sat down, obviously thinking Molly had finally caved.

 His face fell.
 It wasn't his; it couldn't have been.
 She'd never engaged him in that kind of activity.
 Lucius' face morphed into a scowl.
 "So you finally fell into that trap."